 Comparing Google Analytics and B2B Website Visitor Identification Tools

-How does Google Analytics compare with other software tools designed specifically to help identify and track visitors on B2B websites?
+How does Google Analytics compare with other software tools designed specifically to help identify and track visitors on B2B company websites?

-This post summarizes main product features, similarities, and differences to help B2B marketing and sales teams understand how these software tools help improve lead generation.
+This post summarizes main product features, similarities, and differences to help B2B marketing and sales teams understand how these software tools help improve sales lead generation.

 Google Analytics and Other Tools for B2B Lead Generation

 Google Analytics (also called “GA”) is by far the most commonly used website analytics software today.
 It’s free for most organizations and is relatively easy to use at a basic level for tracking website user activity, traffic volumes and sources, etc.

 A related category of web analytics tools is focused on identifying and tracking visitors specifically for B2B websites .

 These software solutions identify some visitors at least down to the company level, and then send actionable prospect data to B2B sales teams for lead generation purposes.

 They fall into the B2B software category of website visitor tracking or visitor identification products.